heathermiller/dist-prog-book/chapter/1/gRPC.md

 <p align="center">
   <img src="figures/hello-world-client.png" /><br>
-  <em>Figure 9: The Hello World gRPC Client and the response from the Server.
+  <em>Figure 9: The Hello World gRPC Client and the response from the Server.</em>
 </p>

 ## References